...

 Navigating Legal Breaches in Disclosure of Evidence

-In other words, if the prosecution possesses any evidence that is favorable to the accused and material to their case, they are obligated to share it with the defense team.
-Failure to disclose such evidence is considered a Brady violation and is a violation of the defendant’s due process rights under the Fifth and Fourteenth Amendments of the U.S. Constitution.
+The prosecution must share any evidence that favors the accused and is material to the case with the defense team.
+If they fail to disclose this information, they commit a Brady violation and violate the defendant’s due process rights under the Fifth and Fourteenth Amendments of the U.S. Constitution.

 Brady V. Maryland (1963)